aksommerville/ra3/README.md

 - - [ ] Sound effects.
 - - [ ] Background music?
 Could be helpful for the user setting levels as she starts up.
 - - [ ] gui render helpers, must rewrite with GL 2
+- - [ ] Remove hard-coded data paths.
+- - [ ] "corrupted size vs. prev_size" on startup, no idea why. random.
+Has to be either initial HTTP responses or the home/carousel/menubar/gamedetails UI.
+- - [ ] When they select an empty list, propose to delete it (there's no other way to do that)
 - [ ] Web
 - - [ ] Admin: What is this for?
 - - [ ] Now Playing: Flesh out with WebSocket.